jerry81/codeingame/G04-code-royale/bronze/strategy.md

 - someone spammed knights

 3.  how to deal with spammed knights
-- don't build giant until there are 3 towers
+- don't build giant until there are 3 towers - done
-- maintain towers by walking between them
+- maintain towers by walking between them  - TODO

+4.  evasive queen action